Idaho Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 • $15,000 for property damage liability per accident

-Idaho is a fault state, which means the driver at fault for an accident is responsible for covering the damages through their insurance.
-This can influence your premium, as your insurance company considers your risk of being at fault when determining rates.
-Being a fault state means that insurance could cost more due to the need to cover the other party's expenses if you are responsible for an accident.
+Idaho is a fault state, meaning the driver at fault for an accident is responsible for covering damage through their insurance.
+This can impact your premium, as insurers assess your risk of being at fault when setting rates.
+In a fault state, insurance may cost more because it needs to cover the other party's expenses if you're responsible for an accident.

 idaho icon